Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Exponentially accurate Hamiltonian embeddings of time-semidiscretizations

 \begin{proof} The proof follows the same route as the proof of Lemma~\ref{l.mod-vect}.
 We set $\bar\D_{\ell} G \equiv \D G \bar F_{\ell}$.
 The crucial estimate corresponding to \eqref{e.prod-est-first-step} then takes the form

-where the estimates in the last inequality are derived just as in \eqref{e.prod-est-first-step}.
+where the estimates in the last inequality follow from \eqref{e.prod-est-first-step}.
 This reasoning can again be applied iteratively to resolve the entire difference of products of the form $\D_{\ell_1} \cdots \D_{\ell_{i-1}} F^{\ell_i}$, where we note that the loss indices now add up to exactly $S+\ell$ as required. \end{proof}

 We now turn our attention to the optimally truncated modified vector field $\tilde F \equiv \tilde f_m \circ \P_m$ where $m=m(h)$ is as in \eqref{e.m}.
 This is the same modified vector field which gives rise to the modified Hamiltonian in Lemma~\ref{l.gevrey-hamiltonian}.
 Then the difference between $\tilde F$ and $F$, the exact vector field of the semilinear evolution equation \eqref{e.pde}, can be estimated as follows.